Bring fresh energy in – send the old energy out

 When I came to review my own lists, I was surprised how little was actually written on them, compared with everything that was cluttering up my house.

 I my case I wasn’t going to need furniture or kitchen equipment/appliances, so I excluded those things from my lists – and I also excluded perishable food items.

-After that I drew up one master list from all the separate pieces of paper, and was amazed to discover that everything I needed could fit on two sides of A4.
+After that I drew up one master list from all the separate pieces of paper, and was amazed to discover that my list of everything I needed could fit on two sides of A4 paper.